MicrosoftDocs/cpp-docs.it-it/docs/standard-library/function-class.md

 ### <a name="parameters"></a>Parametri

+*Fty2*<br/>
-*Fty2* il tipo di oggetto chiamabile di destinazione per eseguire il test.
+Tipo di oggetto chiamabile di destinazione da verificare.

 ### <a name="remarks"></a>Note